mlm-games/tween-tests-fork/README.md

 # TweenTests

-The test updated to godot 4.4 with other
+This fork is almost the same as the original but updated the godot version from 3.5.3 to 4.4.1 and added the spring tween

-Original readme's comment
+# Original readme content below
 > I shared an animation showing all possible tweening transition types and easing types in Godot 3.5 and people asked for the source so here we are :)

 ## The animation: